-I mention this history because today’s Herbert Hall vineyard was once a hop garden, farmed by a man named Herbert Hall.
+I mention this history because today’s Herbert Hall vineyard was once a hop garden, farmed by the eponymous Herbert Hall.
 He was the great grandfather of the winery founder and owner, Nick Hall.
 Hence the winery name.

 Nick Hall returned to Kent in 2003 with the bold idea of making English Sparkling Wine.
 By 2007, Nick had trained at Plumpton College and planted Chardonnay, Pinot Noir and Pinot Meunier.

 While British vineyards are now flourishing and expanding, establishing such a venture remains a risky business.
-There’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
-And Herbert Hall is organic, a much more difficult proposition in Britains wet and capricious climate.
+First, there’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
+And Herbert Hall is organic, a much more difficult proposition in Britain’s wet and erratic climate.
 However, Herbert Hall’s first crop was in 2009, and the first vintage release came in 2012.
-Since then it’s been gaining accolades galore.
+Since then, it’s been gaining accolades galore.

-There are 15-20,000 bottles per year produced from their five hectares, so this is a small artisanal operation.
+15-20,000 bottles come from their five hectares per year, so this is a small artisanal operation.
 The Brut is the mainstay, accompanied by several other more limited releases such as this 2016 Brut Rosé with 2,500 bottles made.

 Herbert Hall Brut Rosé, English Quality Sparkling Wine, Kent, UK.
 2016 12%

 Winemakers Kirsty Smith and Nick Hall have skillfully made this Rosé.
-For those liking the technical stuff, it’s a blend of 40% Pinot Noir, 30% Chardonnay and 30% Pinot Meunier.
-A little still Pinot (should we call that Coteaux Kentois?), gives the colour consistency.
+It’s a blend of 40% Pinot Noir, 30% Chardonnay and 30% Pinot Meunier for those liking the technical stuff.
+A little still Pinot (should we call that Coteaux Kentois?) gives the colour consistency.
 90% of the base wine comes from stainless steel, with 10% in barrel.
-A small amount undergoes the malolactic fermentation, depending on the year in question.
-This bottle was disgorged in August 2019 by Kirsty Smith after thirty months on the lees, and the balancing dosage is 8 g/l.
-Overall then, the style sought is about delicacy, subtlety and fresh fruits, an expression of terroir.
+A small amount undergoes malolactic fermentation, depending on the year in question.
+This bottle was disgorged in August 2019 by Kirsty Smith after thirty months on the lees, and the balancing dosage is eight g/l.
+Overall, the style sought is about delicacy, subtlety and fresh fruits, and terroir expression.